-Purchasing cosmetology liability insurance can be intimidating, especially if you don’t know what to look for.
+Purchasing cosmetology insurance can be intimidating, especially if you don’t know what to look for.
 This is not an investment that should be made based on cost alone.
 Not all insurance policies are created equal, so it’s important to understand what you’re getting.
-When you begin looking for liability insurance, there are three key things to keep in mind:
+When you begin looking for cosmetology insurance, there are three key things to keep in mind:

 If anything should go wrong during a service that you are able to provide because you are a licensed hair professional (i.e., a client is cut or over-processed), professional liability insurance is for those claims.
 General liability insurance is for the slips, trips, and falls that can easily happen in a salon.
-Did you know you might even he held responsible for accidents that happen on the walkway leading up to your salon?
+Did you know you might even be held responsible for accidents that happen on the walkway leading up to your salon?
 Then, of course, there’s product liability that kicks in when a client has an allergic or otherwise adverse reaction.
 The number of things that can go wrong in the salon is daunting.
 Save yourself the stress and get peace of mind knowing that you have insurance to cover your professional, general, and product liability for any potential mishap.

 2. Be wary of the cheapest liability policies.

 Chances are, they look like a great deal financially because they have a shared aggregate.
 A shared aggregate means that, although the policy says that you have a $2 million safety net for the year, it’s actually the same $2 million that has been promised to others on the same policy.
-If another professional on the shared aggregate policy has a $2 million payout to an injured client, that leaves zero money left to protect you and the policy is rendered useless for the rest of the year.
+If another professional on the shared aggregate policy has a $2 million payout to an injured client, that leaves zero money left to protect you and the liability policy is rendered useless for the rest of the year.
 Make sure your liability insurance has an individual aggregate—you and you alone!
 Should a claim be brought against you, you will be certain the limits of your insurance policy are all available to protect you.

 3. There are two kinds of liability insurance: claims-made insurance and occurrence-form insurance.